 FIRST EUROPEANS

-The oldest evidence of hominins in Europe is around 1.5 million years old, about 300,000 years younger than the earliest Asian hominin fossils and three million younger than the earliest African hominin fossils.
-The oldest evidence is stone tools in Europe were found at Orce Ravine in southern Spain that have been dated to 1.5 million years ago, [Source: Rick Gore, National Geographic, July, 1997]
+The oldest known human remains in Europe date back to about 1.4 million years ago and were recovered from what is now Spain.
+This about 200,000 years younger than the earliest Asian hominin fossils and three million younger than the earliest African hominin fossils.
+The oldest evidence is stone tools in Europe — from western Ukraine and possibly Orce Ravine in southern Spain — have been dated to 1.4 million years ago, [Sources: Pallab Ghosh, BBC, August 10, 2023; Rick Gore, National Geographic, July, 1997]

 Ancient human fossil remains from Italy, Spain, Britain and Germany have all been dated to be more than 500,000 years of age.
 Scientists are not sure whether the hominin species are “Homo erectus” , archaic “Homo sapiens” or “Homo heidelbergensis” , a species of “Homo” named after a 500,000-year-old jawbone found in 1907 near Heidelberg, Germany that some scientists believe evolved into Neanderthals.
 Its tools included the Acheulan hand ax.